dloghis/mount-hetzner-storage/README.md

 # Automatically mount-hetzner-storage
 How to mount Hetzner storage box Automatically
 ---------------------------------------------------------------------------
-To automaticaly mount storage disk we are using sshpass
+To automatically mount storage disk we are using sshpass

 Install sshpass and mount storage disk command line
 ------------------